 The people of Brillant are no strangers to cholera, as most of them remember the original outbreak that ravaged the island nation more than six years ago, several months after the devastating January 2010 earthquake.
 The first cases were identified in the Artibonite River delta several months later, in October, and in a little over two years, Haiti’s cholera epidemic had escalated to become the worst in recent history.

 As of March 2016, Haiti’s official cholera death toll tallied 9,200 since the initial outbreak, but a study conducted by Doctors Without Borders suggests that this number is a gross understatement, as many cases have gone unreported due to incomplete data collection, overwhelmed health clinics, and the disease’s ability to kill rapidly.
 Studies have traced the outbreak to faulty sanitation practices by a United Nations peacekeeping force.

-St. Boniface Nurses and Health Workers conduct meetings in remote towns, like Brillant, where people have limited access to information and resources.
+SBH’s nurses and health workers conduct meetings in remote towns, like Brillant, where people have limited access to information and resources.
 As cholera spreads most often through contaminated food and water supplies, Brillant was also chosen as the setting for today’s meeting based partly on its proximity to the local river—a frequent vector for cholera.

 While Brillant has not been as affected by the recent outbreak as some other communities, our Health Worker Willy recalls the town’s last diagnosed case in January.

 “We brought the patient to a nearby clinic because I knew it was important for her to be seen immediately,” he says.
 “She survived thanks to early diagnosis and treatment.”

 Up to 80% of cholera cases can be successfully treated with oral rehydration salts, but if left untreated, the disease can become deadly within just a few hours.